bmc/paragrep/index.md

 If you'd prefer to install from source, you can either:

 * Download and unpack the code from the [Downloads][] page
-* Use `git git://github.com/bmc/paragrep.git` to pull down the source repository.
+* Use `git clone git://github.com/bmc/paragrep.git` to pull down the source repository.

 Then, within the resulting `paragrep` directory, type: